Reducing our natural resource consumption

 Plastic

-Plastic is an amazing material that has many positive features.
-Yet without proper waste management, it can easily find its way into coastal environments and oceans, where it can have an adverse effect on a range of marine life, as well as impacting human food and water supplies.
+Without proper waste management, plastic can easily find its way into coastal environments and oceans, where it can have an adverse effect on a range of marine life, as well as impacting human food and water supplies.
 Recent research has shown that plastic pollution is now a pressing issue which business can help to solve.

 We incorporate reduction, reuse and recycling principles to all of our procurement and waste management decisions, applying the principles of the circular economy, as far as reasonably practicable.
 However, the use of plastic in our business requires special consideration due to the waste management complexities created by the wide range of plastic types and the high number of composite products produced, the changing nature of waste management solutions available, and - in large part - the lack of market-ready alternatives to plastic.

-That's why we use a policy to guide our decisions around plastic.
-We switched plastic bottles in our client meeting rooms for refillable glass bottles, over ten years ago.
+We switched plastic bottles in our client meeting rooms for refillable glass bottles over ten years ago.
 We rationalised and reuse unwanted stationery items, and we seek to procure items that contain recycled plastic wherever possible - to create demand for secondary markets.
-We’ve also been trialing innovative recycling solutions for our ‘hard-to-treat’ waste streams such as composite stationery and food packaging.
+We’ve also been trialling innovative recycling solutions for our ‘hard-to-treat’ waste streams such as composite stationery and food packaging.

 In addition, we build awareness of the plastics issue amongst our employees and encourage behaviours that help tackle plastic pollution.
-This has been through beach cleans and 'plastic fishing', as part of our environmental volunteering programme, a campaign which encouraged the use of refillable water bottles, and advice around plastic-free switches as part of a PwC employee ‘Sustainable Living at Home’ guide.
+This has been through beach cleans and 'plastic fishing', as part of our environmental volunteering programme, and advice around plastic-free switches as part of a PwC employee ‘Sustainable Living at Home’ guide.

-These initiatives demonstrate our commitment to continuously identify, evaluate and trial new sustainable solutions, as part of our Going Circular 2022 ambition.
+These initiatives demonstrate our commitment to continuously identify, evaluate and trial new sustainable solutions, as part of our circular consumption ambition.

 Paper